kkzaadev/Baileys/docs/migration/to-v7.0.0.md

 ## LIDs

 :::warning
-This system requires the auth state to support the `lid-mapping` key.
+This system requires the auth state to support the `lid-mapping` and `device-index` keys.
 Make sure you have updated your authentication state.
-Also, PLEASE cache it using [`makeCacheableSignalKeyStore()`](../api/functions/makeCacheableSignalKeyStore), as done in the Example, as the cache can be accessed & updated rather quickly.
 :::

 WhatsApp finalized its LID (Local Identifier) update (which it started in 2023).
 This LID system assures the anonymity of users on large groups, allowing the WhatsApp client to show a simple (`+43.......21`) to hide the phone number.
 This is done to ensure the privacy of users.